Code-Institute-Submissions/codeinstituteproject1/README.md

 - Checking to see if the responsive layout changed at the correct breakpoints
 - Checking to see if my media queries behaved as expected

 I then tested it on different browsers.
 I have tested in Chrome, Firefox and Edge.
-Once I was sure my project wored on windows 10, I then tested it my laptop running Ubuntu 18.04, and on my phone running Android Oreo.
-Unforutnately i don't know anybody with a Mac, so have been unable to test my site on a Mac.
+Once I was sure my project worked on windows 10, I then tested it my laptop running Ubuntu 18.04, and on my phone running Android Oreo.
+Unfortunately i don't know anybody with a Mac, so have been unable to test my site on a Mac.

 ## Deployment